youshamahmood96/job-interview-prep/Sorting/BubbleSort/ReadMe.md

+## Introduction

+A sorting algorithm where the largest values bubble up to the top!

 ## Alogrithm
 - Start looping the end of the array, with a pointer named j.
 This will have one decrement per loop.
 It will stop looping once it reaches the beginning of the array.
 - Start an inner loop with another pointer named jk, it will have one increment per loop.
 It will stop looping once it reaches the poiter j.